-The programs now number over 300.
-On each program leading experts and authors discuss and answer questions about a major topic in their field or important books they have written.
+The programs now number over 530 since 1996.
+On each program, leading experts and authors discuss and answer questions about a major topic in their field, or important books they have written.
 The programs allow members of the public, including students at all levels of the educational process, to quickly become familiar with the most important ideas and facts relating to hundreds of different topics.

 In 2001, The Massachusetts School of Law Educational Forum was recognized for its excellence in broadcast journalism when it received a coveted Gracie Allen Award from American Women in Radio & Television (AWRT).
 MSLAW won the Gracie Award again in 2008, 2009, 2010, 2011, 2012, and 2013.Through broadcast and cable outlets, MSLAW TV is bringing renowned authors, pundits, columnists, and scholars to debate current events and areas of interest to millions of American families.